Skip to main content

 15+ Year Old Vehicles

 Vehicles that are 15 or more years old are generally exempt from the RIV program and CMVSS modification requirements.
 They still must pass provincial safety inspection before registration.
-The 15-year age is calculated from the model year, not the manufacture date.
+Transport Canada generally calculates the 15-year age from the month and year of manufacture, not the model year alone, so confirm the build date on the manufacturer label and verify on riv.ca.

 Under-15-Year US-Spec Vehicles